luca1226/weather-app/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+You can find a [live Demo](https://luca1226.github.io/weather-app/).

 ## How to Run?